yxlin/ggdmc/README.md

 However we have not looked into the source code of clang4-r.
 Use it at your own risk.~~

-OpenMP is disable after version 0.2.5.6.
+OpenMP has been disabled since version 0.2.5.6.

 ## How to install several supporting packages